FridaWikell/kalmar-stadsmission/README.md

 In every page at the website has been manually tested.
 Every link in the header, body and footer has been clicked and checked so it valid.
 This has been done at every page in the website.
 The sign up form has been tested by typing in every field, checking the form doesn't allow sending before willing every required field.

 The responsivness has been tested in DevTools.
-It has also been tested through visiting the website in two different desktop sizes and one small evice (mobile phone).
+It has also been tested through visiting the website in two different desktop sizes and one small device (mobile phone).

 ## Technologies Used